ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 - Ensure your organisation has the power to (<a href="https://ico.org.uk/for-organisations/data-sharing-information-hub/" target="_blank">share the data</a>.

 #### Grants to named individuals
-The 360Giving Data Standard was designed for publishing data about grants awarded to organisations, however it is technically possible to publish grants awarded to individuals as well.
+The 360Giving Data Standard was designed for publishing data about grants awarded to organisations, however it is possible to publish grants awarded to individuals as well.

 In this case, all personally identifying data should be appropriately anonymised unless informed consent to publicly share the information has been given by the individual concerned.